sanyabeast/fsm.js/README.md

 })
 ```

-2. Create new finite state-machine using JSSM-constructor, passing description of state-machine as an argument:
+2. Create new finite state-machine using JSSM-constructor, passing object that describes state-machine as an argument:

 ```
 /*Adding state-machine to abstract Turnstail constructor*/